nanocurrency/nano-docs/docs/protocol-design/ledger.md

   "work": "cab7404f0b5449d0"
 }
 ```
+_Figure 2 - An example Nano block with all required fields_

 Note that there is an open [proposal](https://github.com/nanocurrency/nano-node/issues/2864) to update the state block with version, block height, and subtype fields.

 See the [blocks](blocks.md) page for additional details.

-#### Why receive blocks
+#### Why require two transactions to transfer

-While confirmed send transactions are final, to complete a full transaction loop (i.e. *recipients* being able to claim funds that were sent to them), the recipient of sent funds must create a receive block on their own account-chain.
-This is required since current protocol rules state that account owners are the only ones who are allowed modify their own account chains.
-There is ongoing [discussion](https://forum.nano.org/t/updating-receive-balances-without-a-receive-block-or-signature-when-the-send-is-cemented/920) to determine whether or not this can be changed in the future.
+Although send transactions confirmed by the network are irreversible, in order for the recipient to send those funds again they first must complete a receive transaction on their account.
+This receiving requirement to complete a transfer of funds provides a few benefits:

+* Sending of funds can be performed while the receiver is offline
+* Account owners are the only ones who are allowed to modify the balance and representative on their accounts
+* Allows account owners to ignore transactions, which prevents continuous sending of tiny amounts in an attempt to can prevent use of the account

+### Block lattice

+The lattice structure of the ledger arises from blocks connecting across account-chains.
+All block types use the `previous` field to vertically extend the account-chain.
+In addition, send and receive blocks also use the `link` field to connect across account-chains: send blocks include the destination account as the `link` value, while receive blocks include the corresponding send block hash they are receiving from (Figure 3 _TBD_).

 ---

 ## Ledger pruning

-Since Nano transactions (blocks) capture the complete current state of an account, the ledger can potentially be pruned quite aggressively.
-While there are a few exceptions and caveats (e.g. epoch blocks and pending transactions), Nano's ledger design could enable significant account chain pruning - down to almost one block per account (plus pending), regardless of how many transactions the account has sent or received.
+Since Nano every transaction includes a block with the complete current state of an account, the ledger can be significantly pruned.
+While there are a few exceptions (e.g. pending transactions), Nano's ledger design could be pruned down to one block per account (plus pending), regardless of how many transactions the account has sent or received.
 Note that pruning is not implemented yet, and exact implementation details are still being tested and discussed.

 See the official [forum](https://forum.nano.org/t/ledger-pruning/114) or [GitHub](https://github.com/nanocurrency/nano-node/issues/1094) discussions for more detail.